MikaelKhalil4/MikaelKhalil4-Collaborative-Virtual-Environment-Master-/README.md

 # Minimal Features
-All minimal requirements outlined in the "Minimal features expected because already realized during the practical sessions" section have been successfully implemented.
+All minimal requirements have been successfully implemented.
 These features ensure the project meets the baseline functionality as specified.

 # Additional Features
 In addition to the minimal requirements, an enhancement has been added to improve user interaction: